Purple & Silver Team Reg. is full, contact us for Princess Poms, Platinum & Premier!

 Q. Is dance experience required for your program?

-A. No, we are mixed-level teams that are rec.
+A. No, we are mixed-level teams that are recreational status.

 Q. What is taught at class?

 A. Foundations of Jazz and Ballet (Cecchetti Method) are a must, so that will be a big part of class along with learning their routine.
 The little ones will have more activities in class such as tumbling, learning rhythm/music with instruments and much more.
-In Spring we do Tap and Jazz for Princess Poms and in Fall we do Ballet and Jazz.
+In Spring we do Tap and Jazz for Princess Poms and in Fall we do Ballet and Jazz for Princess Poms.

 Q. Are all the events that the dancers can go to required?